-Summarize current levels and trends in key measures and/or indicators of employee well-being, satisfaction, development, work system improvement, and effectiveness.
+Summarize current levels and trends in key measures and/or indicators of employee well-being, satisfaction, development, work system performance, and effectiveness.
 Address all categories and types of employees, as appropriate.
 Include appropriate comparative data.

 N1.
 The results reported in this Item should address results from activities described in Category 5.
-The results should be responsive to key process needs described in Category 6, and the company and human resource strategy described in Item 2.2.
+The results should be responsive to key process needs described in Category 6, and the company action plans and related human resource plans described in Item 2.2 development and effectiveness might include innovation and suggestion rates, courses completed, learning, onthe-job performance improvements, and cross-training.